thelazyoxymoron/bitwarden-to-keepassxc-converter/README.md

 ## Usage
 - Create an export from bitwarden: Tools -> Export vault -> .json format
 - Run the script from the main folder: `go run main.go <exported_file.json>`
-- Import the generated file into KeepassXC, check "First line has field names", match and appropriate columns and proceed.
+- Import the generated file into KeepassXC, check "First line has field names", match appropriate columns and proceed.